astampoulis/makam-paper-funpearl/makamcode/12-related.md

 transcribe our examples that do not make use of meta-logical reflective predicates.
 -->

-The **Racket programming language** was designed to support creation of new programming languages \citep{racket-manifesto} and has been used to implement a very wide variety of DSLs serving specific purposes, including typed languages such as Typed Racket by \citet{typed-racket-main-reference}.
-We believe that one of the key characteristics of the Racket approach to language implementation is the ability to treat code as data.
-Makam is largely inspired by this approach and follows along the same lines; this is not demonstrated in the present work to a large extent, save for the use of `refl.assume_get`, which turns code (the local assumptions for a predicate) into data (a reified list of the assumptions).
-Still, we believe the presence of first-class binding support in the form of higher-order abstract syntax, together with the built-in support for higher-order unification, makes the \lamprolog setting significantly different from Racket.
+The **Racket programming language** was designed to support creation of new programming languages
+\citep{racket-manifesto} and has been used to implement a very wide variety of DSLs serving specific purposes, including typed languages such as Typed Racket by \citet{typed-racket-main-reference}.
+We believe that one of the key characteristics of the Racket approach to language implementation is the ability to create towers of abstraction through programmatic manipulation of code.
+Makam is inspired by this approach to a large extent and our plan for future work follows similar lines.
+This is not demonstrated in the present work to a large extent, save for the use of `refl.assume_get`, which allows us to treat code (the local assumptions for a predicate) as reified data (a list of the assumptions that can be inspected).
+Still, there are a lot of potential mutual learnings since the presence of first-class binding support in the form of higher-order abstract syntax, together with the built-in support for higher-order unification, makes the \lamprolog setting significantly different.

-The recent development of a methodology for developing **type systems as macros** by
+The recent development of a method for developing **type systems as macros** by
 \citet{racket-type-systems-as-macros} is a great validation of the Racket approach and is especially relevant to our use case, as it has been used to encode type systems similar to ML.
 The integration that this methodology provides with the rest of the Racket ecosystem offers a number of advantages, as does the \rulename{Turnstile} DSL for writing typing rules close to the pen-and-paper versions.
-We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well, and it is not immediately clear to us whether examples such as our MetaML fragment or Hindley-Milner type inference would be as easy to implement in \rulename{Turnstile}.
+We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well; also, it is not immediately clear to us whether examples such as our MetaML fragment or Hindley-Milner type inference would be as easy to implement in
+\rulename{Turnstile}, since the latter lacks support for unification.
 We are exploring an approach similar to \rulename{Turnstile} to implement a higher-level surface language for writing typing rules using Makam itself.

 Evaluation rules can be implemented using another DSL of the Racket ecosystem, namely **PLT Redex**
-\citep{felleisen2009semantics}.
-We believe that staying within the same framework for both aspects offers other advantages, especially for encoding languages where the two aspects are more linked, such as dependently typed languages with the conversion rule.
+\citep{felleisen2009semantics}, so a change of framework is required.
+We believe that staying within the same framework for both typing and evaluation semantics offers advantages, especially for encoding languages where the two aspects are more linked, such as dependently typed languages with the conversion rule.
 We give one small example of that in the form of the type synonyms example.
 We also find that the presence of first-class substitution support and the support for structural recursion in Makam offers advantages over PLT Redex.

 The **Spoofax language workbench** \citep{spoofax-main-reference} offers a series of DSLs for implementing different aspects of a language, such as parsing, binding, typing and dynamic